Factbox: Military deaths in Afghanistan

 Netherlands 25

-Sources: Reuters/icasualties (www.icasualties.org/oef) compiled from official figures/French military and president’s office/German Ministry of Defense/Danish central command/Italian Ministry of Defense
+Sources: Reuters/icasualties (www.icasualties.org/oef) compiled from official figures/French military and president’s office/German Ministry of Defence/Danish central command/Italian Ministry of Defence

 Reporting by David Cutler, London Editorial Reference Unit;